DenerosArmy/assassins/README.md

 assassins
 =========

 Powering assassins with mobile services.
+A social gaming platform for the future.